Up to 35% OFF - Limited Time Learn More

 One common health concern in the Bichon Frise is allergies.
 These can manifest as skin irritations or gastrointestinal issues, and may be caused by environmental factors, food, or flea bites.
 Regular grooming, a high-quality diet, and consultation with a veterinarian can help manage and prevent allergy-related issues.

-The Bichon Frise may also be prone to eye problems such as cataracts and progressive retinal atrophy (PRA).
+The Bichon Frise may also be prone to eye problems such as cataracts.
 Routine eye exams with a veterinarian can help identify these issues early, potentially minimizing their impact on your dog's vision and quality of life.

 Dental issues are another common health concern for small breeds like the Bichon Frise.
 Regular dental care, including at-home brushing and professional dental cleanings, can help prevent gum disease and tooth loss.